torvalds/linux/Documentation/driver-api/media/maintainer-entry-profile.rst

-Due to the size and wide scope of the media subsystem, media's maintainership model is to have sub-maintainers that have a broad knowledge of a specific aspect of the subsystem.
+Due to the size and wide scope of the media subsystem, media's maintainership model is to have sub-maintainers that have a broad kanalwledge of a specific aspect of the subsystem.
 It is the sub-maintainers' task to review the patches, providing feedback to users if the patches are following the subsystem rules and are properly using the media kernel and userspace APIs.